DeveloperC286/conventional_commits_next_version/README.md

 ## End-to-End Testing
 To ensure correctness as there are a variety of out of process dependencies the project has an End-to-End test suite.
 The End-to-End suite uses the behave framework (https://github.com/behave/behave).
-To execute the tests you need to first build the binary, install behave and then execute behave.
+To run the test suite you need to first build a binary, install behave and then execute behave.

+#### Note - You can't use --release as the End-to-End test suite uses `target/debug/conventional_commits_next_version`.

 ```
 cargo build